tatuylonen/wiktextract/README.md

 * --pages-dir DIR: save all wiktionary pages under this directory (mostly for debugging)
 * --help: displays help text

+Extracting all of English Wiktionary may take about an hour, depending on the speed of your system.

 ## Calling the library

 The library can be called as follows: